GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

    - If **Management Profile** is not displayed, then from the left side menu, select **Management Profile**.

-   - If Profile installation fails, refer to [Common issues while onboarding using macOS](common-issues-while-onboarding-using-macos).
+   - If profile installation fails, refer to [Common onboarding issues for macOS users](faqs/common-issues-while-onboarding-using-macos).

   8. Click **Install**.